 Pursuant to Section 345 of Public Act 116 of 1954, Township Primary elections for all partisan offices are held on the first Tuesday after the first Monday in August.

-The filing deadline to run as a partisan candidate for Township Board or a nonpartisan candidate for Library Director is April 21, 2020, at 4 pm.
-Those candidates who wish to run without party affiliation (independent) for Township Board have until July 16, 2020 at 4 pm to file qualifying petitions for the November General Election.
+The filing deadline to run as a partisan candidate for Township Board or a nonpartisan candidate for Library Director will be in 2024.
+Those candidates who wish to run without party affiliation (independent) for Township Board have until July of 2024 to file qualifying petitions for the November General Election.

 QUALIFICATIONS FOR OFFICE AND FILING PETITIONS

 For an individual to be eligible for township office they must be a registered and qualified elector of the township in which election is sought by the filing deadline (MCL 168.342).

 Recent changes to election law allows partisan candidates for Township Board to qualify for the August ballot by filling a $100 refundable fee.
 Candidate for Library Director may file with a $100 non-refundable fee.
 Township Board candidates with no party affiliation may only file with petitions (MCL 168.349).